Middle & Upper School Programs

 As leaders of our middle school, eighth graders are expected to utilize their status and skills to serve as positive role models for their peers.
 As they take on an increasingly diverse course load, they become prepared for the rigors of Upper School.
 This is also the time when college prep becomes a strong focus.
 We encourage students to be future-minded in every aspect of their academic and social lives.

 Upper School students enjoy individualized instruction and a richly textured, “no-ceiling” curriculum.
-This means there are no limits to the academics, clubs, and leadership opportunities available in our Upper School.
-We are capable of creating tailor-made offerings to help our students achieve their unique goals, and do so on an annual basis.
+This means there are no limits to the academics, clubs, and leadership opportunities available.
+We are capable of creating tailor-made offerings to help our students achieve their unique goals.
 From challenging AP courses to unique clubs, every element of our upper school program prepares students for college and beyond.

 College Preparation: An academic track tailored for students with very specific college goals.